Indiana Republican Party: History

 The party's darkest stain was after World War I, following a rush of immigrants from eastern and southern Europe into the United States.
 By this period of time, the Indiana Republican Party, like the Republican Party elsewhere, had given up its former goal of African-American rights.
 Unlike the first Ku Klux Klan that rose in the South during the Reconstruction era to terrorize both white and black Republicans, the new Klan that started in Georgia in 1915 was a highly nativist organization.
 Staunchly anti-immigrant, anti-Catholic, antisemitic, and prejudiced against African Americans, the new Klan spread into Indiana in the 1920s under Grand Dragon D.C.
 Stephenson.
-The second KKK was almost exclusively Republican in Midwestern states such as Indiana as well as in northern and western states such as Maine and Colorado, although the KKK remained exclusively Democratic in the South.
+The second KKK was almost exclusively Republican in Midwestern states such as Indiana as well as in northern and western states such as Maine and Colorado.
+However, the KKK remained exclusively Democratic in the South.
 Under Stephenson's leadership, the Klan flourished in Indiana and took over both the governor's office and much of the Republican Party in the General Assembly.
-With over 250,000 white males (approximately forty-percent of Indiana's population) paying Klan dues in Indiana, Stephenson amassed a fortune estimated from two to five million dollars.
-In 1922. the Klan-dominated General Assembly passed a Klan Day in the Indiana State Fair, but Republican Governor Warren T. McCray vetoed the bill, earning the ire of Stephenson and the Klan.
+With over 250,000 white males (approximately forty percent of Indiana's population) paying Klan dues in Indiana, Stephenson amassed a fortune estimated from two to five million dollars.
+In 1922, the Klan-dominated General Assembly passed a Klan Day at the Indiana State Fair.
+Still, Republican Governor Warren T. McCray vetoed the bill, earning the ire of Stephenson and the Klan.